 doc = Document()

-The below example, demonstrate use of docx.add_image() in python docx module.
-In this example, we have added an image file to the word document.
+The below example demonstrates the use of docx.add_image() in the Python docx module.
+In this example, we have added an image file to the Word document.

 # import modules